 ASLA acknowledges the contribution of the School Library Association of South Australia (SLASA) for the initial development of the correspondence framework.

-Sample of correspondence sent to the Hon.
-Kevin Rudd.
+Sample of correspondence

 As part of your education platform in this upcoming election, we seek your response to a number of issues relating to school libraries and their staff.